-Airline Travel Tips
+Airline Pet Travel Tips

 Millions of animals travel safely aboard aircraft every year.
 Airline personnel make every effort to handle these animals with the care they deserve.
 This pamphlet is designed to assist you in safely transporting your pet.
 Please keep in mind that each airline has its own guidelines, and it is important to notify an airline about your pet travel plans as soon as possible.

-Some airlines allow passengers to carry their pets in the cabin of a plane if the animals are capable of fitting under the passenger's seat.
-Carry-on pets are not regulated under the Animal Welfare Act.
+Some airlines allow passengers to carry their pets in the cabin of a plane if your pet is capable of fitting in an airline-compliant pet carrier under the seat in front of you.
+Carry-on pets are not regulated under the Animal Welfare Act; however, the airlines will require that your pet be able to stand up and turn around in the carrier.
 For animals other than dogs or cats, contact the airline for their acceptance policy.
 You can also send us an email at email@example.com or post an inquiry on our pet travel blog.

 Is your pet old enough?

-You will need a Airline Veterinary Health Certificate in order to comply with the rules of most airlines, as well as state and federal rules.
-Your veterinarian will be able to supply this.
+You will need a Airline Veterinary Health Certificate in order to comply with the rules of mmany airlines.
+Your veterinarian will be able to complete this.
 Most airlines ask that it be issued no more than seven to ten days before departure.
 Be sure to check with the airline to get the exact amount of time they require before your pet's trip.

 Use of Tranquilizers

-IATA compliant pet cargo crates are available in 7 sizes in the Pet Travel Store.
-Remember to check with the airline when in doubt, because the USDA assigns full responsibility for accepting the proper kennel to the airline.
+IATA compliant pet cargo crates made by Petmate are available in 7 sizes in the Pet Travel Store.
+Remember to check with the airline when in doubt, because the USDA assigns full responsibility for accepting the proper crate to the airline.
 Crate must be provided with spacers to ensure ventilation openings are not blocked by adjoining kennels or cargo.

-When your pet travels, the kennel should:
+When your pet travels, the crate should: